visual-layer/fastdup/README.md

 		</td>
 		<td colspan="4" valign="top">
 			<b>😗 Face Detection in Videos</b><br />
-			Learn how to use fastdup with a face detection model to detect faces from videos and analyze the cropped faces for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry faces.
+			Use fastdup with a face detection model to detect faces from videos and analyze the cropped faces for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry faces.
 		</td>
 	</tr>
 	<tr>